Tips to Keep Your Kids Safe Online

 It’s hard to imagine life without the Internet, with all of the information, community engagement, shopping opportunities, and entertainment that it offers us.
 But for children, it can also be a dangerous place.
 From unsafe content to unwelcome interaction with strangers, every parent wants to do what they can to keep their kids safe.

-But as a parent who likely didn’t grow up with the online threats that this new generation faces, where do you start?
+But as a parent who likely didn’t grow up with the online threats that this new generation faces, where do you start when it comes to keeping your kids safe online?

-For ideas on how to keep your kids safe online, we reviewed child safety websites and talked to parents of pre-teen children.
-Here are some best practices worth considering:
+For ideas about keeping children safe online, we reviewed child safety websites and talked to parents of pre-teen children.
+Here are some best practices worth considering, so we can all do something to keep our kids safe online:

 - Ask yourself if Internet access is even necessary.
 For children under 10, there may be few legitimate reasons to be online at all, at least without a parent present.
 Older children may only need limited access to materials for research.